Historia Naturalis Brasiliae: Research focused on the coast of the Northeast Region

 Though referring to Brazil generally throughout the text, the authors' research was of the coastal strip of the Northeast, occupied by the Dutch West India Company.
 It is based on Marcgraf and Piso's time in Brazil, starting in 1637.
-It offers an important early European insight into Brazilian flora and fauna by analyzing plants and animals, and studying tropical diseases and indigenous therapies.
-Also included is William Piso's interpretation and first opinions of the indigenous people who he would go on to describe as barbarous and lacking in science.
+It offers an important early European insight into Brazilian flora and fauna by analyzing plants and animals, and studying tropical diseases and Indigenous therapies.
+Also included is William Piso's interpretation and first opinions of the Indigenous people who he would go on to describe as barbarous and lacking in science.
 This would lead to concern amongst Piso and his contemporaries that these people might not be able to contribute to studying medicine and botany.

-Editorial work
+Impact

-It was edited, as stated on its title page, in: "Lugdun.
-Batavorum: apud Franciscum Hackium; et Amstelodami: apud Lud.
-Elzevirium".
-Elzevirium is the Latin name of the prestigious publisher Elzevir.
+Historia Naturalis Brasiliae circulated widely in Northern Europe and beyond after its publication in 1648 and was noted for the quality and quantity of its illustrations.
+By the mid- to late seventeenth century, it had become an important reference for scholars, particularly those without direct access to Brazil.
+Its combination of detailed description and visual representation facilitated the study and comparison of tropical plants, animals, and diseases in Europe.
+The work remained unsurpassed until the nineteenth century.

-Published in a single volume
+The book also influenced the organization and practice of natural history.
+In the mid-seventeenth century, the Danish physician and antiquarian Ole Worm adopted a similar structure in his Museum Wormianum, a catalogue of his collection of natural and artificial curiosities, and reused some of its illustrations.
+Its combination of text and image, along with its systematic treatment of natural subjects, was taken up in subsequent works.

-The work consists of a single volume, originally measuring 40 cm in height and its full title, with subtitle, is: " Historia naturalis Brasiliae ...: in qua non tantum plantae et animalia, sed et indigenarum morbi, ingenia et mores describuntur et iconibus supra quingentas illustrantur ".
+Legacy